 You can adjust the setting to reduce how many post revisions WordPress stores in its database.

-Using a plugin is the safest and easier way to set how many post revisions WordPress keeps in its database.
+Using a plugin is the safest and easiest way to set how many post revisions WordPress keeps in its database.

 You can download the WP Revisions Control plugin.
-This plugin helps you with controlling how many revisions are saved.
+This plugin helps you control how many revisions are saved.